DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-15-withdrawing-an-application-iteration-2.md

 {% from "email/macro.njk" import appEmail %}

 The [first iteration of withdrawing an application](/manage-teacher-training-applications/withdrawing-an-application) tested whether users could:

 - find the ‘Withdraw at candidate’s request’ link
 - understand the difference between rejecting an application, withdrawing an offer and withdrawing at the candidate’s request

 As the design tested well, this iteration is to tidy the rest of the flow and get it ready for first release.

 ## How it works

-Users can click a ‘Withdraw at candidate’s request’ link from the application details page at any time.
+Users can click a ‘Withdraw at candidate’s request’ link from the application details page unless:

+- the application has already been rejected or withdrawn
+- any offer has been withdrawn or declined

-They’re taken to a page asking them to confirm that they want to withdraw the application.
+When clicked, the user is taken to a page asking them to confirm that they want to withdraw the application.
 If there are any upcoming interviews then the page explains that they’ll be cancelled.

 Clicking ‘Cancel’ or ‘Back’ takes the user to the application details page.